HDTian/RFQT/README.md

 When drawing your treatment heterogeneity study, define the one-dimensional instrument *Z*, the exposure of interest *X*, the (high-dimensional) covariates *M*, and the outcome of interest *Y*.
 If the instrument is high-dimensional, first build the single instrument (e.g. by weighted gene score).
 The standard data structure regonized by RFQT is *>cbind(individual index, Z , X , Y, M)*.

-Below is the mind line to understand what RFQT did in each step and how the internal functions work, which is particularly helpful to those working on future methodology improvement.
-If you have a data and wish to implement RFQT to obtain the results with a step-by-step guidence, you may wish to see the final summary section.
+Below is the mind line to understand what RFQT did in each step and how the internal functions work, which is particularly helpful to those working on methodology improvement.
+If you have a data and wish to implement RFQT to obtain the results with a step-by-step guidance, you may wish to see the final summary section.

-## Toy example
+## Model and toy example
 Below is one heterogenous treatment example used for simulation considering 20 candidiate covariates where the first five covariates are the treatment effect modifiors
 $$X = 0.5Z + 0.5 \sum_{j=1}^{20} U_j  + \epsilon_X $$
 $$M_j  =  b_j X + U_j \qquad j=1,2,\ldots,20 $$